mr-v/mr-v.github.io/_posts/2015-09-23-migrating-to-swift-2.md

 - seamless `nil` handling,
 - collection type information - no more casting,
-- less typing and one less (explicit) variable to worry about!
+- less code to achieve same thing, one less (explicit) variable to worry about!

 ## flatMap